Overview of the United Arab Emirates Legal System

 3.7.
 Government for the Future

-The UAE Federal Government is under the process of major structural changes.
-Several federal ministries, authorities and institutions are being ceased or merged.
+The UAE Federal Government is in the process of major structural changes.
+Several federal ministries, authorities, and institutions are being ceased or merged.
 In the new government strategy, the UAE has a roadmap to outsource most government services to the private sector.

 3.7.1.
 Highlights of 2016 Government Structural Changes